dsa-ou/algoesup/docs/deepnote-reference.md

 - **Recents** - Projects listed in order of most recently opened.
 - **Private projects** - A list of private projects, which only you have access to.
   Other workspace members can't see private projects.
 - **Published apps** - This section shows any apps you have published.
-In DeepNote, an app is a notebooks in which some blocks have been hidden to abstract away technical details.
+In Deepnote, an app is a notebooks in which some blocks have been hidden to abstract away technical details.
 This may be useful to present your findings to stakeholders with non-technical backgrounds.